Lagos Taskforce Intercepts Truck with 123 Men, 48 Bikes - THISDAYLIVE

 Segun James

-The Lagos State Environment Sanitation and Special Offences Taskforce (LSESSOT) Friday intercepted a truck laden with 48 motorcycles and 123 men coming from Jigawa State following a tipoff by members of the public who raised security concern about the manner with which the occupants of the truck conducted themselves.
+The Lagos State Environmental Sanitation and Special Offenses Taskforce (LSESSOT) yesterday intercepted a truck with 48 motorcycles and 123 men coming from Jigawa State following a tipoff by members of the public who raised security concern about the manner with which the occupants of the truck conducted themselves.

+The truck and its occupants were moved to the office of the Taskforce in Oshodi for interrogation, according to the chairman of Lagos State Taskforce, Mr. Yinka Egbeyemi.

+He said the trailer was accosted in the wee hours of yesterday, after a security alert from the public.
+He said his team swiftly responded to the information, which led to the seizure of the truck and its occupants at Agege area of Lagos.

 “We have interrogated most of the truck’s occupants; from the information we gathered, some of them said they were coming from Jigawa State, with 48 of them claiming to own seized motorcycles.
 The rest of them said they came to Lagos in search of greener pasture.”